The Brocks of Cambridge: The family home

 Arundine House was a large three story detached house.
 The front of the house is not symmetrical, with the leftmost third of the house looking as if it were attached to the initial symmetrical design for the right-most two thirds.
 There is a three-storey annex at the rear of the house, which may have been built as an extension.
 It is not clear when Arundine House was built, but a building was already on the site when the Ordnance Survey surveyed the area in 1886.

 The adjoining property at 33 Madingley Road, on the corner with Wilberforce Road, was known as Field Cottage, and was taken by the Richard and his wife in 1925.
 They were still living there in 1935, but had left by 1938.
 Field Cottage was still in use in 1960, but the address does not appear on the 1966 electoral register.
-The site in now occupied by a terrace of houses facing onto Wilberforce Road.
+The site is now occupied by a terrace of houses facing onto Wilberforce Road.
 While Arundine house was still a single unit in 1939, the electoral registers show that it was divided into three flats by 1950, with flat one being rented out and flats two and three being taken by members of the family.